5pm-HDH/churchtools-api/README.md

 ## Support / Contribute

-Please feel free to Support or Contribute this project.
+We welcome your support and contributions to this project.

 ### CTLog - Logging Request